Too Liked to Be Useful

 One of my friends from primary school didn’t go to high school.
 At first, it was a bit surprising, but his family was making kebap, and he wanted to run the family business.
 Bec...

 Leadership is not a position.
-It is a journey that changes how you see yourself and the people around you.
+It changes how you see yourself and the people around you.
 You begin as an individual contributor, focused on your own craft.
-Ove...
+Over time the path ex...

 When I first started leading teams, I thought being a good manager meant being everywhere.
 I felt like checking every ticket, joining every status update and so on.
 I got exhaus...